una/personal-goals/happy-moments/2016_happy-moments.md

 08/21/2016
 ---
 I went to Bennu coffee today :) which is my favorite coffee shop in Austin to take a little break from packing and enjoy my time there.
 I'm glad I did.

+08/22/2016
+---
+Today is my last full day in Austin!
+I went to Odd Duck with a few of my friends to celebrate.
+The food was good, but the company was even better.
+Lauren brought me a book (A Tree Grows in Brooklyn) as a parting gift because I was saying I might be moving to Brooklyn.

+08/23/2016
+---
+After a long, hectic day of packing up my things, I ended up in Maine finally and Alex picked me up from the airport.
+The first thing I noticed was how dark it was here and how clear the stars were.
+Still haven't seen it in the daytime, though!

+08/24/2016
+---
+Today I went on a boat ride with Alex's family and their family friend.
+It went all around the town they live, around some of the islands, and was SO pretty and nice.
+We also had snacks on the boat and Moscow Mules.

+08/25/2016
+---
+This morning I went swimming with Alex, his sister, and his dog Lucky at their local swimming hole.
+It was so nice :) And we definitely swam her out.

+08/26/2016
+---
+Today we made pizza and used the pizza oven Alex built with his dad to cook it.
+They also made ribs and later Alex and I made foccacia bread in it.
+It was pretty cool.

+08/27/2016
+---
+Alex took me to one of his favorite places in Maine today, Monhegan Island.
+Its a beautiful island with a small village that is an artist community with some beautiful coastal hikes and views.
+We hiked all day and went to a super still lake with nobody around that we jumped in on the ride home.
+We came home to an amazing dinner of the ribs from the day before and zucchini fritters.

+08/28/2016
+---
+I went on a long hike (which was actually more like a junior mountain climb/ boulder scramble) with Alex today.
+It was so vertical it was crazy, but it was fun, the view was incredible, and there was a sweet little pond at the top of the mountain we relaxed and ate lunch nearby.